oxixes/nintendo-wiki/PRUDP-Protocol.md

 | Third | 3 |
 | Fourth | 0 |

+#### Fragment size
-The maximum payload size depends on the implementation.
+The fragment size depends on the implementation.
 It is generally set to the MTU minus the packet overhead.

-In old NEX versions, which only support PRUDP v0, the MTU is hardcoded to 1000 and the maximum payload size seems to be set to mtu - 38, which would be 962.
+In old NEX versions, which only support PRUDP v0, the MTU is hardcoded to 1000 and the maximum payload size seems to be 962 bytes.

-Later, the MTU was increased to 1364, and the maximum payload size is set to mtu - 64.
-If PRUDP v0 is used, the maximum payload size is reduced by 36 more bytes.
+Later, the MTU was increased to 1364, and the maximum payload size is seems to be 1300 bytes, unless PRUDP v0 is used, in which case it's 1264 bytes.

 ### Connection signature
 If present, the connection signature is the first part of a HMAC based on the perceived ip and port of the other end point.
 Neither server nor client can verify this signature.